The Compound: Paramotoring

-Originally utilized for surveillance purposes by law enforcement, the Palm Bay Police Department initiated paramotoring activities in the vicinity of The Compound.
+Originally used for surveillance purposes by law enforcement, the Palm Bay Police Department initiated paramotoring activities in the vicinity of The Compound.
 The expansive area, characterized by vast open spaces, contiguous uninhabited zones, and unobstructed skylines, attracted paramotoring enthusiasts for both recreational use and training purposes.
 The location's minimal risk operating conditions made it a preferred and safe spot for paramotoring activities.

 The paramotoring community, drawn to The Compound's ideal features, actively contributes to the area's preservation.
 Collaborating with law enforcement, members report violations, maintain a general guardianship of the properties, and engage in property upkeep such as mowing, occasional roadway maintenance, and litter removal.
 Additionally, the airspace directly above The Compound and some adjoining agricultural and swamp areas is considered among the least congested in Florida.
 This designation positions the location as an optimal and safe space for paramotoring, contributing significantly to the area's economic revenue by attracting enthusiasts and visitors to Palm Bay and its surrounding areas.